e-travel/evelpidon_core_ext/README.md

 ## Usage

-Validators are *not* automatically loaded.
-You can require the validators you need either explicitly one-by-one or all of them.
+Extensions are *not* automatically loaded.
+You can require them explicitly one-by-one or all of them.
 So for example :

 ```ruby
 # Load only extensions to Hash :